aditisjoshi/On-The-Right-Course/README.md

 ```
 $ python run.py
 ```
-If you don't have flask, you can use [this great tutorial.] (http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+If you don't have flask, you can use [this great tutorial] (http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 This will lead you to create a separate folder that has python from which you can run our file.
 If you did this, you would then run the following:
 ```
 $ python ~/flask/bin/python run.py
 ```